stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 13 (P4L2) - Black-box Testing.md

 - No need for the code -> early test design
 - Catches logic defects
 - Applicable at all granularity levels

+## Systematic Functional Testing Approach

+How do we get from functional specifications to test cases?
+There are several steps:

+1. **Identify independently testable features**
+2. **Identify relevant inputs**:
+   - We should **not** have to test all cases
+   - We should **not** test random inputs
+   - Instead we should identify partitions and select inputs from each
+   - We could also look at boundary values (edge cases) for each partition
+3. **Derive test cases specifications**
+4. **Generate test cases**